groverkaushal/groverkaushal/README.md

 ## About me
-- I am a Data Engineer focused on architecture and reliability, not just code.
+- I am a Full Stack Engineer focused on architecture and reliability, not just code.

 - Below are my socials and Portfolio💼